elgaEraW/pathfinder/README.md

 This is a visualization of path finding algorithm.
 Currently it has only Dijkstra's Algorithm.

-The live version is available at: https://pathvisualizerdij.netlify.app/
+The live version is available at: https://pathvisualizerdij.netlify.app/ and https://devjoshi030.github.io/pathfinder/

 Since it is a Prograssive Web App, you can install it on the device also.
 Click on the + sign on the top right corner of the url bar to install it.